memgraph/docs/products/memgraph/upcoming/tutorials/movie-recommendation.md

 4) Uniqueness constraint for genre:

-Let's create new unique constraint:
+Let's create a new unique constraint:

 ```opencypher
 CREATE CONSTRAINT ON (g:Genre) ASSERT g.name IS UNIQUE;